 Which Works Better, Flex Seal Spray Or Liquid?

 The choice between Flex Seal Spray and Flex Seal Liquid depends on the specific project and application you have in mind.
-However, some users may find the spray more convenient to use than the liquid.
+I’ve tried both, and honestly, each has its own merits.
+It really boils down to what you’re trying to accomplish.

-Flex Seal Spray is ideal for larger surface areas and can be applied quickly.
-Ideally, you can use Flex Seal on wood easily to seal roofs, gutters, and outdoor furniture projects with a spray can.
+Flex Seal Spray is my go-to for larger surface areas and can be applied quickly.
+Let’s say you’ve got a roof or some gutters to seal, or perhaps a piece of outdoor furniture that’s seen better days.
+A few quick passes with the spray can and you’re golden.
 Also, you can use Flex Seal on rotted wood.

 You may need to apply it twice or thrice until the area is adequately sealed.
 Once applied, it is essential to let it sit for at least 24 hours to see maximum results.